What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 California’s Statewide “Ban the Box” Law Went into Effect January 1, 2018

-- Include on employment applications any questions that seek disclosure of an applicant’s conviction history;
+- Include on employment applications any questions that seek disclosure of an candidate’s conviction history;

-- Inquire into or consider an applicant’s criminal history before the employer has made a conditional employment offer; and
+- Inquire into or consider an candidate’s criminal history before the employer has made a conditional employment offer; and

 - Consider, distribute or disseminate information relating to arrests that did not result in a conviction, referral to or participation in a diversion program, or convictions that have been sealed, dismissed, expunged or statutorily erased.